-For spectacular views stay at Jumeirah Port Sóller offering a discount and space available room upgrade when you book direct by using the code TONIC, or for those who prefer to be right by the water then how about the Hotel Esplendido, a chic Scandinavian owned hotel with endless terraces and and spots from which to drink in those Port views .
+For spectacular views stay at Pure Salt Port de Sóller offering a discount and space available room upgrade when you book direct by using the code PSTONIC, or how about the Hotel Esplendido, a chic Scandinavian owned hotel with endless terraces and and spots from which to drink in those Port views .

 The journey back to Palma is quick and easy either straight through the Sóller tunnel or by continuing on the mountain road and taking in the villages of Deiá and Valldemossa.
 The former is a famous celebrity hideaway and you can often see celebs popping into the five star Belmond La Residencia which is synyomous with style, class and service offering breathtaking views of both the mountains and the Mediterranean beyond.